ycpcs/cs482-spring2022-PW/index.md

 * **Apr 5** &mdash; **The Engineering and Computer Science Rollout for the Privilege Walk Project** is scheduled for Thursday, 4-28-22, from 2:00p to 6:00p in Kinsley Engieering Center.

-* **Mar 21* &mdash; Milestone 3 presentation/demo on Wednesday, 4-13-22, during normal class time.
+* **Mar 21* &mdash; Milestone 3 presentation/demo on Wednesday, 4-11-22, during normal class time.

-* **Feb 28** &mdash; [Midterm Self/Peer Evaluations](./assign/PeerEval-PrivilegeWalk-Sp22-midterm.pdf) are due Wednesday, 3-23-22, by Noon in PDF form via email to your instructors.

-* **Feb 28** &mdash; Milestone 2 presentation/demo on Monday, 3-21-22, during normal class time.

 -->

+* **Mar 15** &mdash; [Midterm Self/Peer Evaluations](./assign/PeerEval-PrivilegeWalk-Sp22-midterm.pdf) are due Wednesday, 3-23-22, by Noon in PDF form via email to your instructors.

+* **Mar 15** &mdash; Milestone 2 presentation/demo on Monday, 3-21-22, during normal class time.

 * **Jan 28** &mdash; Milestone 1 presentation/demo on Monday, 2-28-22, during normal class time.